GitauHarrison/notes/search/implement_elasticseach.md

 </nav>
 ```

 The display of the form is conveniently limited to only when the `g.search_form` has been defined.
 This prevents pages such as the error pages from having this.
-Notice that the request method is `GET` and that that the view function to handle this request is specifically `search`.
+Notice that the request method is `GET` and that the view function to handle this request is specifically `search`.
 Typically, we would leave this blank so that the default URL handles this.

 ## Render The Search Form

-To complete the last functionality, we now need to define the `search()` view function that will handle of search form submissions.
+To complete the last functionality, we now need to define the `search()` view function that will handle search form submissions.

 ```python
 #app/search.py: Search view function